-The X11SCL-iF has four SATA 3.0 ports (I-SATA0 - I-SATA3) supported by the Intel C242 chipset.
-They support RAID 0, 1, 5, and 10.
+The X11SCL-LN4F has six SATA 3.0 ports (I-SATA0 - I-SATA5) supported by the Intel C242 chipset.
+These SATA ports support RAID 0, 1, 5, and 10.

 Note: Supermicro SuperDOMs are yellow SATADOM connectors with power pins built in and do not require separate external power cables.
 These connectors are backwards compatible with non-Supermicro SATADOMS that require an external power supply.